open-AIMS/ADRIA.jl/docs/src/usage/scenario_generation.md

     The sampling method is compatible with any sampler supported by the [Surrogates.jl](https://github.com/SciML/Surrogates.jl) package.

     The default sampler is Sobol'.
-Below is an example of using Latin Hypercube sampling.
+Below is an example using Latin Hypercube sampling.

     ```julia
     import Surrogates.QuasiMonteCarlo: LatinHypercubeSample